 The second part of the name rather gives it away – this is a big one…..a giant scabious, in fact, with lots of primrose or ivory coloured flowers on tall wiry stems above a basal rosette of suitably substantial toothed leaves.
 Not easily missed.
 Full sun.
 Moist but well drained soil.
 6 ft.
 2 litre pot.

 READY SUMMER 2015.
 A real showstopper of a plant, grown for its stunning foliage: the enormous leaves are heart-shaped and virtually black in colour.
 Not just that, but they are glossy and marked with electic blue veining.
 You will have seen nothing quite like it!
 Overwinter indoors.
 Sun or shade, moist soil.
 To 4 feet.

 Now this is a properly dwarf Coreopsis which will look equally good at the front of of a border or in a container, forming a small rounded plant smothered in large double golden yellow flowers.
 And it does this from early to late summer.
 Who needs bedding plants?
 Full sun.
 Any well drained soil.
 6-8 in.
 1 litre pot.

-This is one of the first plants we grew when started out 10 years ago.
-The long serrated lance-shaped leaves form a sturdy bright green clump, above which, from May to October, dance delicately scented 2-inch yellow flowers with ragged edges.
+This is one of the first plants we grew when started out more than 10 years ago.
+The long serrated lance-shaped leaves form a sturdy bright green clump, above which, from May to October, dance delicately scented 2-inch yellow flowers with ragged edges, sometimes with dark centres.
 Full sun.
 Fertile well drained soil.
 2 ft.
 1 litre pot.

 The problem with corydalis, lovely as they are, is that they tend to die down in mid summer.
 Not so this great new variety which keeps on producing its tubular flowers in the shade you might imagine over bluey green ferny foliage from May to September.
 Lovely stuff.
 Sun or semi-shade.
 Moist but well drained soil.
 12 in.
 1 litre pot.